 Founding and leading GANDT has been one of the most challenging, educational, and rewarding experiences of my life.
-I am incredibly grateful to have built and been surrounded by my team, and I am constantly looking for ways to improve in my role and foster a more beneficial environment for the people I work with.
+I am incredibly grateful to have built and been surrounded by my team, and I am constantly looking for ways to improve in my role, my leadership style and foster a more beneficial environment for the people I work with.

 Discuss what matters